Press the right key for the next slide (or swipe left)

 Now looks at the truth-tables for premise and conclusion.

-You can see that there's no possible situation in which the premise is true.
 So, surely, there can't be a possible situation in which the premise is true AND the conclusion is false.
-So the argument is logically valid.

 Now let's prove it.